librestack/iotupd/README.md

-# iotupd - IOT Update Client and Server
+# iotupd - IoT Update Client and Server

-Small client and server programs to demonstrate the idea of IOT updates over multicast.
+Small client and server programs to demonstrate the idea of IoT updates over multicast.

 The "server" is tiny.
 It never needs to accept any connections, or listen on any ports.
 It can sit behind a completely closed inbound firewall.
 All it needs is to be able to send outbound UDP packets.